This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 How do you make baked potato soup thicker?

-If your soup isn’t thick enough after you’ve blended and added cheese, there are a few options for making it thicker,
+If your soup isn’t thick enough after you’ve blended and added cheese, there are a few options for making it thicker.

-Try adding cream or yogurt.
+Try adding heavy cream or yogurt.
 Sour cream would work as well, and adds that familiar flavor from a classic loaded baked potato.

 You can add cornstarch or flour by first making a slurry.
 Whisk together a small amount of the blended soup with the cornstarch until thick and blended completely, then whisk that into the rest of the soup.
 As you continue to cook the soup it will thicken.